-The ATLP maintains a full-time partnership manager to advance the functionality and effectiveness of the Partnership.
-Currently, the ALTP is coordinated by ATC's Landscape Partnership Manager with assistance from the Director of Landscape Conservation and the Landscape Conservation Program Assistant.

-The ATLP coordinator(s) are not members of the Steering Committee and do not get a vote during consensus decision-making.
+Currently, ATLP is coordinated by ATC's Landscape Partnership Manager with assistance from the Director of Landscape Conservation and the Landscape Conservation Program Assistant.
+The ATC staff coordinating the Partnership are not members of the Steering Committee and do not get a vote during consensus decision making.